kubeshop/testkube/docs/docs/concepts/test-suites/testsuites-getting-results.md

 ```

-### Getting a Test Suite status of a Given Test Suite from Test Suite CRD
+### Getting a Test Suite Status of a Given Test Suite from Test Suite CRD

 To get the Test Suite CRD status of a particular test suite, pass the test suite name as a parameter: